nickibaldwin/reading-notes/README.md

 Reading notes for codefellows

 ### About Me
-Hello, I'm a Portland native, but I have been residing in Seattle for the last 8 years.
+Hello, I'm a Portland native, but I have been residing in Seattle for the past 8 years.
 I like pretty things, travel, movement (snowboarding, running, cycling and lagree) and cooking.

 ### Growth Mindeset
 > "It's harder to learn to drive a car,